Wild Camping in the UK & Europe

 1: ENGLAND & WALES

-Dartmoor is one of the only places in England to officially allow wild camping.
-If you plan on visiting this beautiful part of the country it’s well-advised to aim south and away from the army firing ranges.
+Until recently, Dartmoor was one of the only places in England to allow wild camping.
+Recent court cases mean this situation is subject to change.
+If you plan on visiting this beautiful part of the country, it’s well-advised to aim south and away from the army firing ranges.

 There’s also the Lake District to consider and for a remote location, you could try the Styhead Tarn area.
 This offers a great base camp for those wanting to scale England’s tallest peak – Scafell Pike.